 While not an organic farm, Stone Gardens practices Integrated Pest Management (IPM), which means that Fred and Stacia, along with their employees, only spray crops when absolutely necessary, and after all other measures to save the crop have been implemented.
 If it is deemed necessary to spray, the Monahans try to use the most environmentally-friendly pesticide or fungicide possible, and rotate crops yearly, adding compost and manure to the fields every fall as well as planting cover crops to minimize the affect of any type of pesticide used.

 “Our goal is to grow healthy plants without harming any beneficial insects, the soil, or ourselves,” said Stacia Monahan of their growing practices.
 “We love being able to grow real food for real people.
 We raise our family in these fields, and we want you to feel comfortable doing the same.”

-Customers may purchase vegetables, meats, eggs, and more from Stone Gardens at their farm stand, located at 83 Saw Mill City Road, which operates daily from May to Thanksgiving and weekends during the off season.
-Stone Gardens also sells its products at the Shelton Farmers' Market and Saturdays' at the City Seed Farmers Markets in New Haven.
-Pre-Orders for poultry may be placed by e-mailing Fred or Stacia Monahan at firstname.lastname@example.org.
+Customers may purchase vegetables, meats, eggs, and more from Stone Gardens at their farm stand, located at 83 Saw Mill City Road, which operates daily year-round.
+Pre-Orders for poultry may be placed by e-mailing Fred or Stacia Monahan at email@example.com.